tuna-f1sh/wooden-bits-fpga/BLOG.md

 alternative](https://github.com/tuna-f1sh/wooden-bits-fpga/blob/master/binary_clock.v)
 based on this idea, using bit logic to clear/increment bit addresses.
 The advantage is that it only uses 13 bits rather than 16 bits.
-Other than this, the modular system should synthesize down to the same thing, since the reset inputs driving each module are just _wire_ bit logic as in the massive `if, else`.
+Other than this, the modular system should generate down to the same thing, since the reset inputs driving each module are just _wire_ bit logic as in the massive `if, else`.
 I think having modules for each digit helps with readability.